December 11, 1983: The day clay-court king Mats Wilander triumphed on the Australian Open grass

 Born in 1960, Ivan Lendl set new standards from the baseline, with a very powerful topspin forehand that allowed him to play aggressively while staying extremely consistent, pushing his opponents into a very tough physical challenge.
 He also set new standards in work ethic, practicing more than anyone before, paying attention to his fitness and to his diet in a way which tennis players were not used to.
 After turning professional in 1978, he stood as one of the four best players in the world since 1980, along with Bjorn Borg, John McEnroe and Jimmy Connors.

 Although he had already won 39 ATP tournaments, including the Grand Prix Masters in 1981 (defeating Vitas Gerulaitis, 6-7, 2-6, 7-6, 6-2, 6-4), he had never claimed a Grand Slam title.
 In fact, he had been defeated three times already in Grand Slam finals, once at Roland-Garros (in 1981, defeated by Borg, 6-1, 4-6, 6-2, 3-6, 6-1) and twice at the US Open (beaten by Jimmy Connors in 1982 and 1983).
-Despite this gap in his achievements, he had spent eleven weeks as world no.1 in 1983, replaced by Jimmy Connors in May.
+Despite this gap in his achievements, he had spent eleven weeks as world No 1 in 1983, replaced by Jimmy Connors in May.

 Unlike the other Grand Slams, the Australian Open (first known as the Australasian Championships and, later, the Australian Championships) had moved through the years.
 In fact, the event switched cities every year before it settled in Melbourne in 1972, and no less than five Australian cities had hosted the event at least three times: Melbourne, Sydney, Adelaide, Brisbane and Perth.
-The event was held on grass at the Kooyong Stadium, in a posh suburb of Melbourne.
+The event was held on grass at the Kooyong Stadium, in an affluent suburb of Melbourne.
 Its timing had changed several times as well, between early December and January, going from being the first Grand Slam of the year to being the last.
 Until 1982, many of the best players skipped the Australian Open, because of the travel, inconvenient dates (around Christmas and New Year’s Day) and the low prize money.
 But in 1983, the tournament had attracted three top players: Ivan Lendl, John McEnroe and Mats Wilander.

 In the 1983 Australian Open final, the two players facing off had come to Melbourne with different mindsets.
 Ivan Lendl was chasing a first Grand Slam title and ranking points, while Mats Wilander had come to prepare for the Davis Cup final, which was to be played at the same location a few weeks later.